HackYourFuture/Node.js/week2/MAKEME.md

 ## 1. Practice the concepts

+> The problems in the *practice the concepts* section are designed to get you warmed up for the real exercises below.
+You do not have to submit your code, but you have to finish all the exercises.

 This week you'll continue with the command line exercises.
 Go back to your command line and start doing **exercises 6 (MAKE IT MODULAR) until 10 (TIME SERVER)**

 ## 2. Node.js Exercises